Length of Time

 Home Safety Checklist

-Much is expected of the family members of rehabilitation patients: emotional support, physical assistance, management of finances and the household, help with insurance issues, and communication with other family members and friends.
-It is important for your family members to be involved in some rehabilitation activities so that they can continue to support you as needed after you are released from rehabilitation.
+Make sure your home is accessible to your rehabilitative needs with this home safety checklist.Much is expected of the family members and friends of physical rehabilitation patients: including emotional support, physical assistance, management of finances and the household, help with insurance issues, and communication with other family members and friends.
+Your family members and friends need to be involved in some rehabilitation activities so that they can continue to support you as needed after you are released from rehabilitation.
 However, they most likely are the ones who will need to prepare your home for your return.
 So where is their time best spent?
 Family members and friends need to preserve proper balance in their own lives, while supporting you and preparing your home for your return.
-Your family members or caregivers may find a home safety checklist helpful as they prepare your home for your return.
+Your family members, friends, or caregivers may find a home safety checklist helpful as they prepare your home for your return.